Difference between rational and irrational numbers with examples

 Is 0 a rational number?

 0 is a rational number because it can be expressed as a fraction with an integer denominator.
-For example, 0 can be written as 0/1, which is a rational number.
+For example, 0 can be written as 0/1.
+Since:

 Difference between rational and irrational numbers with examples